 Farmington Valley Plumbing will make sure you are fully satisfied with the outcome of your investment before walking away.
 If you’re not happy, we’re not happy.

 After hours by request

 At Farmington Valley Plumbing, we no longer use the guess-and-check method when it comes to plumbing repair.
-We provide accurate sewer camera inspection in Hartford, CT, and nearby areas, which allows our team to thoroughly assess and accurately diagnose plumbing problems instead of hypothesizing what could be wrong.
+We provide accurate sewer camera inspection in West Hartford, CT, and nearby areas, which allows our team to thoroughly assess and accurately diagnose plumbing problems instead of hypothesizing what could be wrong.
 A thorough sewer camera inspection reveals corrosion, leaks, clogs, pipe bellies, tree root invasion, and more.
 It tells us where repairs need to be made and what should be done.

 Importance of Sewer Inspections

 A video drain or sewer inspection camera is a type of borescope used to inspect sewer systems and pipelines.
 This device features a high-resolution camera mounted to an insertion tube or a flexible rod, allowing us to insert the inspection system into hard-to-reach spaces.
 It can also be used to locate plumbing lines up to 15 feet underground.

 The good news about the use of a camera is that you do not have to dig up your yard to get to the root of the problem or pay for expensive and time-consuming excavation to locate your utility lines.